Grants Availability Announcement

 The Association for Surgical Education Foundation was established by the Association for Surgical Education (ASE) as a non-profit foundation in 1993.
 Its mission is to raise and disseminate funds to support innovative research and education projects and programs which will advance surgical education in North America.
 The Association and the ASE Foundation are separately-incorporated organizations.

 Because of the importance of its unique mission, the ASE Foundation has experienced significant growth in the last five years.
 By securing operating, project and endowment support from the Association itself, several generous corporate partners, all past presidents of the Association, many surgery department chairs, and dozens of individual supporters, by 1998 the Foundation’s assets and fund raising capabilities had grown to the point where the Foundation could make its own grants to deserving investigators.
 This strong financial base, combined with an especially generous three year grant from U.S. Surgical in 1999, allowed for the development of the Center for Excellence in Surgical Education, Research and Training (CESERT).

-CESERT and the Foundation's Board of Directors are located at the offices of the ASE at the Department of Surgery of Southern Illinois University in Springfield, Illinois.
-In October of 1999, ASE Executive Director Susan Kepner was named CESERT Administrator.
+CESERT and the Foundation’s Board of Directors are located at the offices of the ASE at 11300 W. Olympic Blvd., Suite 600, Los Angeles, CA 90064.
+ASE Executive Director, Stacy Kent, is the current CESERT Administrator.

 REQUEST FOR GRANT PROPOSALS